Swiss Safe 120-Piece First Aid Kit Review

 The Swiss Safe 120-Piece First Aid Kit is a must-have packable pouch filled with outdoor emergency essentials.

-We purchased the Swiss Safe 120-Piece First Aid Kid so our reviewer could put it to the test.
+We purchased the Swiss Safe 120-Piece First Aid Kit so our reviewer could put it to the test.
 Keep reading for our full product review.

 From climbing Mount Kilimanjaro to hiking in the Catskills, my fiancé and I are outdoor enthusiasts.
 However, we also understand the importance of being prepared in case of an emergency on the trail—or anywhere else, for that matter—and how vital it is to have a first aid kit on hand.